pedro87DEV/firstTEST/README.md

 >
 > Examples:
 >
->  "python store-OP_RETURN.py 'This example stores 47 bytes in the blockchain.' "
+>  python store-OP_RETURN.py 'This example stores 47 bytes in the blockchain.'
 >  python store-OP_RETURN.py 'This example stores 44 bytes in the testnet.'
 1